Yandex Cloud

 • Getting the number of queries to Object Storage objects

-• Invoking load testing from GitLab CI
+• Invoking a load test from GitLab CI

 • Comparing load test results